 Welfare in Canada

 Many forms of government benefits fall under the umbrella term of “social assistance” including welfare, disability support payments, old age security and employment insurance.
 They are an integral part of our social safety net.
-In Canada, social assistance coordination is regulated by each province and territory, resulting in variations in procedures across the nation, while Indigenous populations have a separate, federally administered social assistance program altogether.
+In Canada, social assistance coordination is regulated by each province and territory, resulting in variations in procedures across the nation, while Indigenous Peoples have a separate, federally administered social assistance program altogether.
 Generally speaking, recipients are eligible for social assistance if they meet a strict set of criteria for individuals or families who have no means of financially supporting themselves.
 That includes temporary situations such as loss of employment and long-term situations such as disabilities and other health issues.